BCara/bcara.github.io/_pages/about.md

 {% include gallery id="layouts_gallery" %}

 Cara and Joe take on the World...
-Not quite, let's start with southern Africa on a two month tour.
+Not quite.
+They have just come back from a two month tour around southern/eastern africa.
-The trip starts with a quick stopover in Dubai and then straight into Cape Town where the plan is to cage dive with Sharks.
-After Cape Town the journey takes us through a number of countries including:
+The trip started with a quick stopover in Dubai and then straight on to Cape Town to begin the African adventure.
+The African trip was guided by Africa Travel Company and included multiple game drives, cultural experiences and scenic excursions.

+42 days, 10,310km travelled and 7 countries visted:

 Namibia,
 Botswana,